mark-magic/mark-magic/packages/website/docs/en/api-plugin.md

 }
 ```

-You can find more real-world plugin examples in the [mark-magic project](https://github.com/mark-magic/mark-magic/tree/main/packages).

 ## Publishing Plugins

-After writing the plugin, publish it as an npm package.
-There are no specific requirements for the name, but it is recommended to use the format `mark-magic-plugin-xxx`, such as `mark-magic-plugin-joplin`, for easier searching in the future.
+Once you have finished writing a plugin, you can publish it as an npm package.
+There are no specific naming requirements, but it is recommended to use the format mark-magic-plugin-xxx.
+For example, `mark-magic-plugin-joplin` would be a good name, making it easier to find in the future.